logoffro1/Haarlem-Festival/README.md

 # Haarlem Festival
-This website was made by the students of *Inholland Haarlem*, following the *Information Technology* course..
+This website was made by the students of *Inholland Haarlem*, following the *Information Technology* course.

 ## Usage
 Please follow the instructions provided to run the application: